MechamJonathan/Palantir-cli/README.md

 ## Requirements
 - Go (version 1.18 or later)
 - Internet connection (to fetch data from The-One-Api)
+- Register at https://the-one-api.dev/ to get an access token

 ## Contributing
 ### Installation